-- The planting and farming of signal crayfish is prohibited. - The import of live signal crayfish is prohibited. - O However, live signal crayfish may be imported into Finland from another EU Member State in order to be processed into food, provided that the breeding of the imported specimens and their introduction into the natural environment is prevented effectively.
+- The planting and farming of signal crayfish is prohibited. - The import of live signal crayfish is prohibited. - Member State in order to be processed into food, provided that the breeding of the imported specimens and their introduction into the natural environment is prevented effectively.
 These requirements are met when live signal crayfish is processed in accordance with the operational requirements presented in section 4.2 of Guideline 16030/1 of the Finnish Food Authority ('Monitoring of the processing and sale of crayfish intended to be used as food').
-More information about the content of the requirements is available via email from ensisaapumisvalvonta@ruokavirasto.fi. - Signal crayfish may not be transferred outside the catching area within the natural body of water in which they are found. - Holding signal crayfish in a keep net is prohibited in other areas of the natural body of water than the part in which they were caught. - Responsible parties and co-operation partners: ELY Centres, local authorities, police, Customs, Metsähallitus, fishery regions, owners of water areas, crayfishers. - o Schedule: continuous.
+More information about the content of the requirements is available via email from ensisaapumisvalvonta@ruokavirasto.fi. - Signal crayfish may not be transferred outside the catching area within the natural body of water in which they are found. - Holding signal crayfish in a keep net is prohibited in other areas of the natural body of water than the part in which they were caught. - Responsible parties and co-operation partners: ELY Centres, local authorities, police, Customs, Metsähallitus, fishery regions, owners of water areas, crayfishers. - Schedule: continuous.